FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 ![](https://fiware.github.io/tutorials.Identity-Management/img/log-in.png)

-Enter a user name and password to enter the **Keyrock** application.
+Enter a username and password to enter the **Keyrock** application.
 The default super-user has the values `admin@test.com` and `1234`.

 ### Create Token with Password